Tips to get approved for the Capital One Spark Miles for Business

 - Have had a loan or credit card for 3+ years with a credit limit of $5,000+

 A credit score of 720 or higher is typically considered very good to excellent.

 Be sure you qualify as a small business

 The Capital One Spark Miles is meant for small-business owners.
 It’s not as hard as you may think to qualify for a small-business card if you have a side hustle like selling on Etsy or driving for Uber and generate a small amount of revenue.
 Remember, you personally guarantee the credit line on a small business credit card.
 So the bank considers factors such as your total household income and personal credit score when evaluating your application for the Capital One Spark Miles card.

 Most banks have application rules to prevent folks from opening lots of new credit cards in a short timeframe.

-This rule applies to personal AND small business cards.
-So if you recently opened a personal card, like the Capital One® Venture® Rewards Credit Card, you’ll have to wait 6 months before applying for the Capital One Spark Miles card.
+This rule applies to personal and small-business cards.
+So if you recently opened a personal Capital One travel credit card, like the Capital One Venture Rewards Credit Card, you’ll have to wait six months before applying for the Capital One Spark Miles card.

-The simple rewards structure and valuable sign-up bonus can make the Capital One Spark Miles card worth considering.
-But depending on your travel goals, you might consider cards from other banks before signing up for this one.
+The simple rewards structure and valuable sign-up bonus make the Capital One Spark Miles card worth considering.
+However, depending on your travel goals, you might consider cards from other banks before deciding.

-Remember, Chase has strict application rules, which make it more difficult to get their cards if you apply for cards from other banks first.
-That’s why I typically recommend folks get all of the Chase cards they want before applying for cards from other banks.
+Remember, Chase has strict application rules, which makes it more difficult to get Chase credit cards if you apply for cards from other banks first.
+That’s why we typically recommend you get all of the Chase cards you want before applying for cards from other banks.

 - Check your credit score – Capital One says only folks with “excellent” credit should apply